USS McCalla (DD-253): As HMS Stanley

-On 19 December 1941, success ran out.
+On 19 December 1941, her success ran out.
 Stanley, on station astern of the convoy, reported the presence of another U-boat.
-Half an hour later scored a direct hit; Stanley exploded and sank with the loss of all but 25 of her crew.
+Half an hour later fired three torpedoes, one of which scored a direct hit.
+Stanley exploded and sank with the loss of all but 25 of her crew.
 Within 12 minutes, however, the sloop responded and sank the submarine; 16 survivors were picked up.